 Child Safety Seats

 LCHD's Child Safety Seat program provides car seats for low income families without child safety seats.
 Parents are trained on proper installation and use of the seats and the seat is properly secured in the car by a trained child passenger safety technician.
-To see if you are eligible to receive a seat, please call (740)-349-6535 and ask for one of our car seat technicians.
+To see if you are eligible to receive a seat, please call (740)-349-6535 or click here for more information.

 Child Passenger Safety Newsletters

 The mission of Cribs for Kids is to prevent infant sleep-related deaths by educating parents and caregivers on the importance of practicing safe sleep for their babies and by providing portable cribs to families who, otherwise, cannot afford a safe place for their babies to sleep.